PC Gaming Surround Sound Round-up

 - LFE (low-frequency effect) - The LFE channel is designated as a channel that carries lower-frequency audio.
 While, according to Dolby, this channel isn't strictly for subwoofers, the LFE channel in a PC audio context is typically directed to the subwoofer.
 This is sometimes overlooked in development which results in games not delivering bass to the subwoofer.
 The LFE channel is represented by the ".1" when discussing "5.1" or "7.1".
 If I've listed a game as "5.0" that means that no LFE channel is present.

 - ALchemy - ALchemy is an application that works with Creative sound cards to restore DirectSound functionality in games designed to work with Windows XP's audio functionality but that no longer properly function in Windows Vista and Windows 7 as a result of changes made to the Windows operating system after Windows Vista.
 Most modern games don't require ALchemy while Valve's Source-based games still require ALchemy for their games to properly support 7-channel audio.
+For Realtek devices, look for an application called "3D SoundBack".
+I assume that it's included with the Realtek driver software.
+It is essentially Realtek's version of ALchemy.

 I'm using a Creative Labs X-Fi Titanium Fatal1ty PCI-E card connected to an Onkyo TX-SR605 receiver via analog connection; 8-channel direct input into the receiver.
 Windows 8 64bit is the operating system.